Thealexbarney/VGAudio/README.md

 #### Examples

 - Convert all the files in the `source` folder to HCA files, and save them in the `dest` folder:
-`VGAudio -b -i source -o dest -f hca`
+`VGAudioCli -b -i source -o dest --out-format hca`

 - Convert all the files in the `source` folder and all its subfolders to HCA files, and save them in the `dest` folder:
-`VGAudio -b -r -i source -o dest -f hca`
+`VGAudioCli -b -r -i source -o dest --out-format hca`

 - Other options can also be specified during batch conversion.
 Remove the loop points from any converted files:
-`VGAudio -b -i source -o dest -f hca --no-loop`
+`VGAudioCli -b -i source -o dest --out-format hca --no-loop`

 - Codec-specific options can be specified as well:
-`VGAudio -b -i source -o dest -f hca --hcaquality low`
+`VGAudioCli -b -i source -o dest --out-format hca --hcaquality low`

 ### Lossless conversions